Hit Lists – the Result of a Query

 Static Columns

-Static columns contain the name of the object type, as well as icons showing the archiving status, the access status, the presence of notes, and so forth.
+The static columns of a hit list contain the name of the object type, as well as icons showing the archiving status, the access status, the presence of notes, and so forth.
 Which of these columns are shown depends on your settings in the enaio® client settings (see 'Fields' area ).

-Static columns are also displayed context-specific.
+Static columns are shown context-specific.
 This means that a "Signatures" column is not displayed in a hit list of folders or registers, for example, because folders or registers cannot be signed.

 Type icon/icon catalog | File format | Links | Text notes | Preview annotations | Favorites | Object | Index data